Jewish Community Foundation of Los Angeles

 Team Approach for Capacity Building: For Next Stage Grants, the Foundation explicitly encourages applicants to "develop a strategy team of invested stakeholders, including senior leadership, staff, and board, who would participate in executing proposed capacity building plans."
 This demonstrates institutional commitment.

-The Foundation supported a diverse range of organizations including:
+The Foundation has supported a diverse range of organisations including:

-- Legacy organizations: Simon Wiesenthal Center, Beit T'Shuvah, Jewish Family Service of LA, Bet Tzedek
+- Legacy organisations: Simon Wiesenthal Centre, Beit T'Shuvah, Jewish Family Service of LA, Bet Tzedek

 - Newer/smaller initiatives: Pico Union Project, Fuente Latina, JIMENA, Our Big Kitchen Los Angeles